intersystems-community/PythonGateway/jupyter/Readme.md

   --after /start.sh
 ```

-You might be required to start jupyter manyally, to do that execute: `docker exec -d irisj sh /start.sh`.
+You might be required to start jupyter manually, to do that execute: `docker exec -d irisj sh /start.sh`.

 To build Docker image execute: `docker build --force-rm --tag intersystemscommunity/irispyj:latest .`